huntdatacenter/docs/docs/governance/lagtun.md

 # Lagtun

-**High impact science needs continuous developments in data, tools, expertise and environments to prosper.
+**High impact science needs continuous evolution of data, tools, expertise and environments to prosper.
 Lagtun is the body that appoints time to govern the scientific developments in HUNT Cloud.**

 Utilizing cooperative problem solving and joint strategic thinking among representatives from our data controllers, services centers and data spaces on the blue subscription layer, Lagtun meet each Ting week to give recommendations on our scientific development.